tcltk/tcl/doc/markdown/CrtAlias.md

 : Pointer to location to store the address of the name of the target command for an alias.

 [\*objcPtr]{.carg .out type="Tcl_Size &| int"}
 : Pointer to location to store count of additional value arguments to be passed to the alias.
 The location is in storage owned by the caller.
 If it points to a variable which type is not **Tcl\_Size**, a compiler warning will be generated.
-If your extensions is compiled with **-DTCL\_8\_API**, this function will return TCL\_ERROR for aliases with more than INT\_MAX value arguments, otherwise expect it to crash
+If your extensions is compiled with **-DTCL\_8\_API**, this function will return [TCL\_ERROR][catch] for aliases with more than INT\_MAX value arguments, otherwise expect it to crash

 [\*\*\*objvPtr]{.carg .out type="Tcl_Obj"}
-: Pointer to location to store a vector of Tcl\_Obj structures, the additional arguments to pass to an alias command.
-The location is in storage owned by the caller, the vector of Tcl\_Obj structures is owned by the called function.
+: Pointer to location to store a vector of [Tcl\_Obj][Object3] structures, the additional arguments to pass to an alias command.
+The location is in storage owned by the caller, the vector of [Tcl\_Obj][Object3] structures is owned by the called function.

 [\*cmdName]{.carg .in type="const char"}
 : Name of an exposed command to hide or create.